Adamant-im/ETH-transactions-storage/README.md

 ### Ethereum Node

 Make sure your Ethereum node is installed and is fully synced.
-In case of openethereum, you can check its API and best block height with the command:
+You can check its API and best block height with the command:

 ```
 curl --data '{"method":"eth_blockNumber","params":[],"id":1,"jsonrpc":"2.0"}' -H "Content-Type: application/json" -X POST localhost:8545